Projects

 CNF cares about our community and that’s why we’re dedicated to giving back.
 From scholarships and internships to outreach programs and community events, we’re committed to cultivating the next generation of cyber leaders.
 See how CNF gives our heart, time, and talent for a better future.

 In 2015, CNF Technologies partnered with The University of Texas at San Antonio (UTSA) to establish the CNF Cybersecurity Scholarship and competitive internship opportunity.
 Three years later, in 2018, the partners teamed up with National Security Collaboration Center (NSCC) to advance research, education, and workforce development in the cyber forefront.
-To date, $150,000 has been awarded to scholarship recipients and many interns have gained real-world, hands-on cyber experience at multiple CNF San Antonio locations.
+To date, $200,000 has been awarded to scholarship recipients and many interns have gained real-world, hands-on cyber experience at multiple CNF locations.

-The CNF Cybersecurity Scholarship and internship opportunity helps alleviate these obstacles by facilitating students with the practical experience they need in order to become familiar and confident with the day-to-day aspects of cybersecurity.
+Despite San Antonio’s myriad of higher education institutions, the demand for qualified cybersecurity candidates exceeds the city’s current supply.
+Oftentimes, candidates do not possess either the appropriate security clearance, years of experience, or certifications necessary to gain employment.
+The CNF scholarship and internship opportunity helps alleviate these obstacles by providing practical experience necessary to become familiar and confident with the day-to-day aspects of cybersecurity.
 In addition, qualified interns supporting customer operations are granted a coveted sponsorship to a federal security clearance further preparing them for a career in the defense industry.

 The CNF Cybersecurity Scholarship successfully creates a direct bridge from our company to new and untapped talent and is a vital resource for UTSA students looking to gain full-time employment.
 Many of CNF’s top performers are UTSA alumni.